-King & Spalding’s Crisis Practice, which includes lawyers from our Special Matters and Government Investigations, Employment, Corporate Governance, Insurance Coverage and Recovery, Litigation, International Arbitration, Government Advocacy and Public Policy, Leverage Finance, Restructuring, Trade and Data, Privacy and Security teams, brings experience and judgment to help the c-suite, legal team and the Board address mounting business and legal issues.
+King & Spalding’s Crisis Practice, which includes lawyers from our Special Matters and Government Investigations, Employment, Corporate Governance, Insurance Coverage and Recovery, Litigation, International Arbitration, Government Advocacy and Public Policy, Leveraged Finance, Restructuring, Antitrust, Trade, Real Estate and Data, Privacy and Security teams, brings experience and judgment to help the c-suite, legal team and the Board address mounting business and legal issues.
 Our clients benefit from the perspective of our leading Healthcare and Life Sciences team, which is in regular contact with the CDC and other regulatory bodies that are coordinating the U.S. government’s response.
 We are also able to leverage relationships with premier global duty of care and crisis communications advisors to help our clients stay in front of today’s unprecedented and rapidly unfolding developments.

 In the wake of the coronavirus pandemic, regulatory agencies are issuing press releases and regulatory guidance affecting financial services firms.
 Read more about the summaries and links to guidance issued by the US, UK, and European financial regulators concerning COVID-19.Read More View All